PeterCamilleri/mysh/README.md

 exit           | Exit mysh.
 gls {-l} {mask}| Display the loaded ruby gems.
-Use optional -l for a more details and a mask to limit output. history {index}| Display the mysh command history, or if an index is specified, retrieve the command with that index value. pwd            | Display the current working directory. quit           | Exit mysh. type           | Display a text file with optional embedded handlebars. vls {mask}     | Display the loaded modules, matching the optional mask, that have version info.
+Use optional -l for a more details and a mask to limit output. history {index}| Display the mysh command history, or if an index is specified, retrieve the command with that index value. load {file}    | Load a ruby program {file} into the mysh environment. pwd            | Display the current working directory. quit           | Exit mysh. type {file}    | Display a text {file} with support for optional embedded handlebars and mysh variables. vls {mask}     | Display the loaded modules, matching the optional mask, that have version info.

 ### External Ruby Commands